Beja

 - Celebrations Joyful Traditions

-- Celebrations often revolve around Islamic festivals, weddings, and harvests, marked by music, dance, and communal feasting.
+- Celebrations include weddings and religious festivals, marked by music, dance, and communal feasts.

 - Cultural Calendar And Holidays